 "The drop in spending in comparison versus last year is as follow: October -45%, November -86% and December so far -86%.
-It is equivalent to such an abyssal amount that there is no need to any comment," noted Antonio Vincenti, CEO of Pikasso Outdoor Company.
+It is equivalent to such an abyssal amount that there is no need for any comment," noted Antonio Vincenti, CEO of Pikasso Outdoor Company.

 With advertising spend naturally following the health of the consumer sector, the first effect of the meltdown hit the OOH media sector, as companies witnessed a spate of cancellations from their long term clients.

 Big advertisers in this space such as real-estate biggies, automobile companies, banking, insurance & financial organisations and consumer electronics firms cold-shouldered this sector as consumer demand dried up.

 "Just a few days after the start of the uprising on October the 17th, advertisers and media agencies sent cancellation of their OOH campaign bookings.
 This was not surprising as many roads were blocked, dwelling was disrupted, banks were closed for 15 consecutive days, a premiere in Lebanon’s history; same for retail, which was almost off except for supermarkets," explains Vincenti.